hashicorp/packer/website/source/docs/builders/amazon-ebs.html.markdown

 * `vpc_id` (string) - If launching into a VPC subnet, Packer needs the VPC ID in order to create a temporary security group within the VPC.

+* `windows_password_timeout` (string) - The timeout for waiting for
+  a Windows password for Windows instances.
+Defaults to 20 minutes.
+  Example value: "10m"

 ## Basic Example

 Here is a basic example.
 It is completely valid except for the access keys: